"Your Outdoor Living Specialists"

 12.3 The Company’s liability for Goods is limited (at its option) to repair, replacement, supply of equivalent goods, or payment of the cost of doing so.
 Liability for Services is limited to resupply or payment of the cost of resupply.

-12.4 No Reliance.
-The Customer acknowledges it has not relied on any representation, advice, estimate, design assistance or recommendation not expressly included in these Terms.
+12.4 The Customer acknowledges it has not relied on any representation, advice, estimate, design assistance or recommendation not expressly included in these Terms.

 12.5 The Customer indemnifies the Company against all claims, loss, damage, liability, costs and expenses arising from: